-Mr. Chen, aged 76, joined the Group in 2008.
-He is currently the Vice President of the Group and the Chairman of Guangzhou San Huan and Lottnal.
+Mr. Chen, aged 77, joined the Group in 2008.
+He is currently the Vice President of the Group.
 Mr. Chen, who is among the pioneers in China engaged in the development of lottery systems and equipment, has over forty-five years of practical experience in computer and electronic engineering.
 He was a member of the Guangdong Provincial Committee of the Chinese People's Political Consultative Conference, a senior engineer for the Research Institute of China Ordnance Industry and the vice president covering technology for the Computer Center of Guangdong Provincial Science and Technology Commission; In 1992, he took part in establishing the Guangzhou Horse Racecourse and assumed the position of vice chief commander for the project construction of the Real Time Racing Lottery Bidding System for Guangzhou Horse Racecourse; In 1999, he was appointed as chief commander for the project construction of Macau Greyhound Racing Club's Real Time Lottery Bidding System.
 Afterwards Mr. Chan founded Guangzhou San Huan Yong Xin Technology Company Limited and Guangzhou Lottnal Terminal Technology Company Limited.
 Mr. Chen holds a Bachelor's degree in Computer Science from South China University of Technology.